 So we move on to the home stretch of the PGA Tour, yes, it’s Play Off time…

-This year as regular followers of the PGA Tour will know the Fedex Cup Play Offs have been re vamped with two main purposes in mind of firstly, shoehorning everything in to the desired finishing time line of the end of August before the main NFL season kicks off and secondly to simplify what the powers that be thought was a too confusing format to the average viewer by the time we reached the Tour Championship at East Lake.
+As regular followers of the PGA Tour will know the Fedex Cup Play Offs were re vamped last year with two main purposes in mind of firstly, shoehorning everything in to the desired finishing time line of the end of August before the main NFL season kicks off and secondly to simplify what the powers that be thought was too confusing a format to the average viewer by the time we reached the Tour Championship at East Lake.

 So let’s briefly recap the revised format.

 As we know all season long players have been jockeying for position in the Fedex Cup race to ensure they finished the regular season in the top 125 ranked players, and with the regular season concluding at last weeks Wyndham Championship those achieving that have moved on to this weeks first Play Off event, The Northern Trust.

 As per last year the event for the top 100 players, which used to come second in the schedule is no more meaning that the top 125 is reduced straight down to a Top 70 who will head on to the BMW.

 The second big change last year, which I wont go in to huge detail on here [as I will do in a couple of weeks time in my preview!] is that the Tour Championship now operates a handicapping system whereby the player who leads the Fedex Cup point race going in to the week will start the week on -10, the second place player on -8, the third on -7 and so on down to those ranked 26-30th who’ll start at Level par.